akikito0/notes/travel.md

 And you don't need sunglasses or sunscreen.
 See my page on [Modern dangers](modern-dangers.md).

+**How big a backpack do I need?**

+For the above list, no more than 15L.
+But you'll likely want to pack more than what's in there.
+There are many packing list examples on the "onebag" links above.
+You shouldn't need more than 30L, in my opinion.

 **But how am I supposed to survive with only three sets of clothing?**